 Pakistan’s Quest for Air Superiority Falters

 The US Congress has recently taken a decision that inadvertently worked in favour of India.
-In an intrepid foreign policy decision, the Congress came down heavily on the offer made by Obama adminstration to Pakistan for sale of the state-of-art, all weather, and multi-role fighter defence equipment and refused to utilise American taxpayers’ money to fund the eight fighter jets to Pakistan.
-In an earlier deal signed between the two countries, the US had agreed to sell the coveted F-16 fighter jets to Pakistan at the cost of $270 million, while agreeing to pay the remaining amount of $430 million.
+In an intrepid foreign policy decision, Congress came down heavily on the offer made by the Obama administration to Pakistan for the sale of the state-of-art, all-weather, and multi-role fighter defence equipment and refused to utilise American taxpayers’ money to fund the eight fighter jets to Pakistan.
+In an earlier deal signed between the two countries, the US had agreed to sell the coveted F-16 fighter jets to Pakistan at the cost of $270 million while agreeing to pay the remaining amount of $430 million.

-The slanderous remarks thrown around carelessly by the Pakistani media isn’t helping the case much.
-Its accusation-filled content to materialise the expensive no-conditions deal that they want ideally, are efforts in vain and no loss to India.
+The slanderous remarks thrown around carelessly by the Pakistani media aren’t helping the case much.
+Its accusation-filled contents to materialise the expensive no-conditions deal that they want ideally are efforts in vain and no loss to India.
 Nor are the actions of the Pakistani Senate helpful.
 Earlier, taking part in the debate, a number of senators criticised the government’s foreign policy with a particular reference to the ties with the United States.
 Opposition members boycotted proceedings over Prime Minister Nawaz Sharif’s absence in the Senate.
 The Senators termed the U.S. “a friend which could not be trusted anymore”.
-They also criticised the US for disproportionately expanding its ties with India, and for ignoring Pakistani contribution in the war on terror, a contribution they justify, would require the utilisation of the high precision jets in contention.
+They also criticised the US for disproportionately expanding its ties with India and for ignoring Pakistani contribution to the war on terror, a contribution they justified, would require the utilisation of the high precision jets in contention.

-In the wake of the refusal for funding the F-16s, Pakistan has been scuttling to diversify its options of military procurement away from Washington, though being well aware that a drastic shift from a decades-long military relationship with a world superpower would be complex and imprudent.
-Days after the U.S. refused to sell the batch of F-16 jets to Islamabad at the previously agreed subsidized prices, Pakistan’s army chief, General Raheel Sharif, went to Beijing on a two-day visit for "enhancing military-to-military cooperation" and increasing cooperation in fields of technology and defence.
-Pakistan has said now that Turkey, a state with whom it enjoys excellent relations, has agreed to modernise its F-16 fleet at a cost of $75 million.
+In the wake of the refusal to fund the F-16s, Pakistan has been scuttling to diversify its options of military procurement away from Washington, though being well aware that a drastic shift from a decades-long military relationship with a world superpower would be complex and imprudent.
+Days after the U.S. refused to sell the batch of F-16 jets to Islamabad at the previously agreed subsidized prices, Pakistan’s army chief, General Raheel Sharif, went to Beijing on a two-day visit to "enhance military-to-military cooperation" and increase cooperation in the fields of technology and defence.
+Pakistan has said now that Turkey, a state with whom it enjoys excellent relations, has agreed to modernise its F-16 fleet at the cost of $75 million.
 Turkey is said to be manufacturing the engine and some spare parts of F-16s.
 The Pakistani officials have stated that some of them have already been flown to Turkey as part of an aviation deal struck between the two countries.